onestardao/WFGY/TensionUniverse/BlackHole/Q003_birch_swinnerton_dyer_conjecture.md

 ### 4.2 BSD as a low tension principle

-At the effective layer, BSD is encoded as the claim that the actual universe belongs to a low tension regime for BSD consistent families.
+At the effective layer, BSD is encoded as the claim that the actual universe belongs to a low tension regime for BSD consistent families, as seen through this encoding.

 Formally, there exists: